Abstract

 CONCLUSIONS

-Our findings suggest efficacy of PI3K inhibition + tamoxifen beyond second-line treatment and after prior targeted therapies, including CDK4/6 inhibition in metastatic HR+/HER2- breast cancer although the magnitude of benefit did not outweigh the tolerability of this combination.
-Exploratory biomarker analysis indicates that tumor fraction determined in ctDNA differentiates patients based on prognosis and may help to optimize patient selection for targeted treatment strategies.
+Our findings suggest efficacy of PI3K inhibition + tamoxifen beyond second-line treatment and after prior targeted therapies, including CDK4/6 inhibition in metastatic HR+/HER2- breast cancer, although the magnitude of benefit did not outweigh the tolerability of this combination.
+Exploratory biomarker analysis indicates that TF determined in ctDNA differentiates patients based on prognosis and may help optimize patient selection for targeted treatment strategies.

 RESULTS

-POSEIDON met its primary endpoint, where patients treated with taselisib + tamoxifen had improved PFS compared to patients treated with placebo + tamoxifen in the ITT population (median PFS 4.8 months versus.
-3.2 months; stratified hazard ratio 0.69, 80% CI 0.49-0.98, p=0.17).
-However, toxicity of taselisib was significant with diarrhea (40% any grade) as most common adverse event.
-Exploratory analyses indicated that high tumor fraction determined in ctDNA at baseline is associated with worse PFS and OS (p<0.0001).
+POSEIDON met its primary endpoint, in which patients treated with taselisib + tamoxifen had improved PFS compared with patients treated with placebo + tamoxifen in the ITT population (median PFS 4.8 months vs. 3.2 months; stratified hazard ratio 0.69; 80% confidence interval, 0.49-0.98, P = 0.17).
+However, toxicity of taselisib was significant, with diarrhea (40% any grade) as the most common adverse event.
+Exploratory analyses indicated that high tumor fraction (TF) determined in ctDNA at baseline is associated with worse PFS and overall survival (P < 0.0001).

 PURPOSE